francandon/XTuDo/docs/MESA/installation.md

 Now we get the actual scripts that run the MESA container.

 1. Open your terminal:
-    - Windows: Git Bash,
+    - Windows: Git Bash (by oppening the Git Bash application it should appear an interactive terminal),
     - macOS: Terminal,
     - Linux: your favorite terminal.

-2. Choose a location for your MESA work, for example your home directory:
+2. Choose a location for your MESA work inside the Git Bash terminal, for example your home directory:
 ```bash
    cd ~
 ```